 That’s why federal regulators have worked so hard to put realistic hours-of-service limitations in place for truck drivers.
 And it’s why assertions by the trucking industry about fatigue and driver fitness have to be taken with a certain grain of salt.

-In a meeting this week, the American Trucking Associations board of directors acknowledged that fatigue is a major issue.
+In a meeting this week, the American Trucking Associations’ board of directors acknowledged that fatigue is a major issue.
 “Fatigue and driver health are two serious issues facing the trucking industry,” said ATA President Bill Graves.

 This, we suppose, is one measure of progress.
-After years of resistance, the industry at last appears to be willing to concede that emerging scientific knowledge about the effects of sleep deprivation on driver performance should – pun intended – drive the regulatory process.
+After years of resistance, the industry, at last, appears to be willing to concede that emerging scientific knowledge about the effects of sleep deprivation on driver performance should – pun intended – drive the regulatory process.

 One issue in particular that will need to be resolved is how sleep disorders should be regulated.
 Sleep apnea, for example, is a much more common problem than most people realize.

 If a commercial truck driver has sleep apnea, that condition can seriously disrupt the capacity to get restful sleep.
 After all, it involves abnormal breathing patterns that continually interrupt sleep.
-This means that even if a truck driver is following federal hours-of-service rules, he or she may still be terrible tired.
+This means that even if a truck driver is following federal hours-of-service rules, he or she may still be terribly tired.

 When that happens, the result can be a terrible truck accident caused by fatigued driving.
-North Carolina motorists therefore have a keen interest in making sure that this sleep disorder issue is thoroughly addressed by the regulatory process.
+North Carolina motorists, therefore, have a keen interest in making sure that this sleep disorder issue is thoroughly addressed by the regulatory process.